Best Health Insurance Options for Early Retirees (Pre-Medicare)

 Flexible plansReligious requirements

-Option 4: Part-Time Work for Early Retirement Health Insurance Options
+Option 4: Part-Time Work for Health Coverage Before Medicare

-Some early retirees work part-time (20-30 hours/week) at companies like Starbucks or Costco to access employer-sponsored health plans, a practical choice among early retirement health insurance options.
+Some early retirees work part-time (20-30 hours/week) at companies like Starbucks or Costco to access employer-sponsored health plans—a practical way to get benefits during the pre-Medicare years.

 Finding Jobs with Benefits